 YouTube for Creators eligibility requirements

-YouTube for Creators is a benefits program that grants creators like you access to new benefits, resources, and events as your subscriber number grows.
+YouTube for Creators grants creators like you new benefits, resources, and events as your subscriber count grows.
 It's designed to help you make the best videos you can, develop a successful channel, and get to know other creators in the community.

-To take part in the YouTube for Creators program, your channel has to meet the program criteria for being considered an active creator.
+To take part in the YouTube for Creators program, your channel has to meet the program criteria for an active creator.

-To be considered active, you have to have uploaded videos on at least two different days during the past three months.
+To be considered active, you have to have uploaded videos on at least two different days during the past 3 months.
 The videos you upload must be public videos.